FIELD MUSEUM AND THE 1918 INFLUENZA PANDEMIC

 These images, drawn from Field Museum archives, show construction of the Museum we know today.
 Construction of the Museum's current home coincided with the Influenza Pandemic, as well as WWI.

 Scroll through these images to see the construction from various perspectives.
-Scans of documents show the Annual Report of the Director, plans to convert the Museum for use as a hospital for troops during the war, and a glimpse of anthropology accessions from 1918.
+Scans of documents show the Annual Report of the Director, and plans to convert the Museum for use as a hospital for troops during the war.

 COLLECTIONS ON ILLNESS, HEALTH & HEALING